 Down Syndrome Families Divided Over Abortion Ban

 When a pregnant woman finds out that she's likely to give birth to a baby with Down syndrome, she's often given the option to terminate the pregnancy.
-But families affected by the genetic disorder that causes developmental delays are conflicted over whether such abortions should be legal.
+But families affected by the genetic disorder, which causes developmental delays, are conflicted over whether such abortions should be legal.

 Ohio could soon become the latest state to restrict abortions based on a Down syndrome diagnosis.
 A bill that would make it a felony for doctors to perform abortions after a Down syndrome diagnosis is moving through the state legislature and could be ready for Gov. John Kasich's signature as soon as this week.